 OVERVIEW: This funder supports a variety of autism-related endeavors, including neuroimaging, genetics, conferences, treatments, advocacy, anatomy and physiology, communications, and cellular and molecular mechanisms.

 IP TAKE: Try to get involved with one of the foundation’s symposia to connect with this funder.
 Collaboration is important here, and the foundation publishes upcoming events on its website pretty regularly.

-- Brain imaging technologies to elucidate areas of brain structure and activity to understand autism.
+Neuroimaging grants support “the use of novel brain imaging technologies to elucidate areas of brain structure and activity which may shed light on autism.”

 Cellular and Molecular Mechanisms grants fund research to identify “cellular circuits which control the responses to outside stimulation by growth or stress factors,” along with “other areas of biochemistry.”

 Clinical Assessment and Diagnosis grants support “research aimed at improving treatments including biomedical, pharmacological, psychosocial, and assistive technologies that will improve the quality of life for those living with autism.”